The best cheap gaming laptop deals of the week

 The best cheap gaming laptop deal of the week

 An entry from the latest ASUS range is our pick of the week, and it's a real winner.
 Besides featuring an impressive Nvidia/Ryzen combo, it provides us with an affordable way into ray tracing (which is a big deal when it comes to next-gen gaming).
-Plus, it's a solid $100 less than it was just last week.
 That's a cracking deal, and superb value for money.
 Don't miss it.View Deal

 Cheap gaming laptop retailers